sarumaj/go-kakasi/README.md

 Natural Language Processing Library for Japanese.
 Based on the work of Hiroshi Miuara: [pykakasi](https://codeberg.org/miurahr/pykakasi), who transcoded [kakasi](http://kakasi.namazu.org/index.html.en) library to Python.

-There already exists a C binding library of [kakasi](http://kakasi.namazu.org/index.html.en): [go-kakasi](https://github.com/ysugimoto/go-kakasi).
+There already exists a C binding library of [kakasi](http://kakasi.namazu.org/index.html.en): [go-kakasi](https://github.com/ysugimoto/go-kakasi) developed by Yoshiaki Sugimoto.
 This library is a pure Go implementation of [kakasi](http://kakasi.namazu.org/index.html.en), which is not platform-dependent and does not require CGO to compile.

 ## Usage